BananaAccounting/Germany/EÜRDossier/Readme_next.md

 ## Proposal for next steps

 * Organize resources for app development
-    * get involved with developper(s) about implementation concept
+    * get involved with developper(s) about implementation concept, mutual briefing and information exchange
     * start developping App for UStVA report
     * finish developmet of DATEV export/import app using DATEV codes

-* Testing of accounting files and DATEV export/app for divers user scenarios and transaction cases
+* Testing of accounting files
+    * Test DATEV export/app for diverse user scenarios and booking cases under real-life conditions
-    * if necessary, remove errors/ answer questions in code-account attribution/ usage or remove software bugs
+    * Test Elster report UStVA for diverse user scenarios and booking cases
     * Involve Steuerberater to get access to DATEV software and get feedback/ approval that all data exchange works fine
+    * if necessary, remove errors/ answer questions in Kennzahlen-code-account attribution or account usage, remove software bugs
+    * Test accounting files in user community and get feedback

 * Start develop/ write content/ guide for German users
+    * Text descriptions and explanations, create user szenarios, examples, screenshots
+    * research and integrate tax and accounting specific know-how and external resources

 #### Time line, budget, involved resources

 to be discussed/ detailed